 Beyond having everything accessible, make sure you know how to use this stuff!
 It won’t be worth anything if you use it incorrectly.

 Read our article on how to be a safe babysitter for other essential safety tips that you should know.
 And see our Kids water safety tips if you're babysitting at the pool or beach.

-This might not be happening if you’re watching kids late at night while the parents go on a date.
-But if you’re watching them during the day, the kids are going to need some fresh air.
+This might not be happening if you’re watching children late at night while the parents go on a date.
+But if you’re watching them during the day, the children are going to need some fresh air.

-There’s hardly anything more upsetting for kids than when you have to go back early because something was forgotten.
+There’s hardly anything more upsetting for children than having to go back early because something was forgotten.
 Use this list to keep the kids happy at the park for as long as possible!
+(See our guide to babysitting at the park for more ideas)

-Believe it or not, kids get filthy.
+Believe it or not, children get filthy.
 Whether they’re stuffing dirt in their mouths, blowing snot bubbles, or rolling through the grass and dog poop, you can expect that they won’t return in the same condition as when they left.

 Tissues and wet wipes are great for tidying them up quickly.
 You can usually pick up small packs at the dollar store that will last you a while.
-These are handy to have, not just for babies, but even for bigger kids.
+These are handy to have, not just for babies, but even for older children.
 Just remember not to flush wet wipes unless they specifically say that they’re flushable; otherwise, there’s a major risk of a nasty clog.

 It’s really practical to have at least $5 in change.
-Maybe the kids are crying so you decide to take a bus back from the park instead of walking.
+Maybe the children are crying so you decide to take a bus back from the park instead of walking.
 Or maybe you drive them to the park but there’s paid parking.
 Or you need to bribe some rug rats with ice cream.

 You get the idea.
 Bring some change.

-UV is really dangerous for kids!
+UV is really dangerous for children!
 Aside from just the risk of sunburn, UV rays can lead to more serious long-term health problems.